-Compiled by Portsmouth historian John Sadden, Portsmouth – A Pocket Miscellany is crammed with curious facts both historical and bang up-to-date.
+In 2012 Portsmouth historian John Sadden wrote Portsmouth – A Pocket Miscellany - a book crammed with curious historical facts.

 1 Portsmouth’s motto, Heaven’s Light Our Guide, was the slogan of the Order of the Star of India and appeared on troop ships.
 Rifles, revolvers, scimitars and daggers engraved with the message were distributed in India.

 2 The Anglo-Saxon Chronicle, compiled in the ninth century, states that in AD 501 ‘Port and his two sons Beida and Maegla came to Britain with two ships in the place which is called Portes mutha, and killed a young British man, a very noble man.’
 It is the first known appearance of the name Portsmouth in a written source.

 3 The total area of Portsmouth is 4,028 hectares, or 9,954 acres, or 15.5 square miles.